Dangerous Toys

-Dangerous Toys is an American, Austin, Texas-based rock band, with often humorous lyrics.
+Dangerous Toys is an Austin, Texas-based rock band, with often humorous lyrics.
 Founded in 1987, Dangerous Toys released four full-length albums and one live album before unofficially disbanding at the turn of the millennium.
 The band found mainstream success with its debut album Dangerous Toys (1989), which featured the singles "Teas'n, Pleas'n" and "Scared" and it was certified gold by the RIAA five years after its release.
 Their next two albums, Hellacious Acres (1991) and Pissed (1994), were not as successful as the self-titled debut, but also received acclaim.
-Although they have not released any new material since their fourth studio album The R*tist 4*merly Known as Dangerous Toys (1995), Dangerous Toys have continued to perform live over the years.
+The commercial failure and poor reception of the band's fourth album The R*tist 4*merly Known as Dangerous Toys (1995) led the band to go on hiatus.
+Dangerous Toys resurfaced in 1999 and has since continued as mostly a live act, although they have occasionally been hinting at an upcoming fifth studio album.

 History

-Early days and first two albums (1987–1991)
+Formation, Dangerous Toys and Hellacious Acres (1987–1991)

 Dangerous Toys was formed in October 1987.
-Jason McMaster, singer for Watchtower, was invited by Tim Trembley to join his band, Onyxx, as singer.
+Jason McMaster of Watchtower was invited by Tim Trembley to join his band, Onyxx, as its singer.
 Onyxx included Scott Dalhover (guitar), Mark Geary (drums) and Mike Watson (bass).

-In 1988, now calling themselves Dangerous Toys, the band was signed to Columbia Records, after a publishing representative had signed them to a deal in March at South-By-Southwest.
+In 1988, now calling themselves Dangerous Toys, the band was signed to Columbia Records, after a publishing representative had signed them to a deal in March at South by Southwest.
 Soon afterwards Tim Trembley left the band and they were without a second guitarist.
 On their eponymous debut album, which was produced by Max Norman (Megadeth, Ozzy Osbourne), Scott Dalhover played all the guitar tracks.
 Shortly before its release, guitarist Danny Aaron joined; despite not playing on the album, he appears on the back cover.
 Released in May 1989, Dangerous Toys gave the band its major breakthrough, peaking at number 65 on the Billboard 200, receiving gold certification by the RIAA, and the singles "Teas'n Pleas'n" and "Scared" enjoying heavy rotation on MTV's Headbangers Ball.
 Dangerous Toys toured worldwide in support of the album during 1989 and 1990, performing from clubs to arenas and amphitheaters with such acts as The Cult, L.A.
 Guns, Stryper, Faster Pussycat, The Almighty, Bonham and Junkyard.

 Dangerous Toys also contributed to a song on the soundtrack for the 1989 Wes Craven movie Shocker, "Demon Bell (The Ballad of Horace Pinker)".

 In 1991, their second album, Hellacious Acres, was released.
 It was produced by Roy Thomas Baker, who had produced albums for several major rock artists (The Cars, Queen, Journey), and featured the singles "Sticks and Stones" and "Line 'Em Up"; videos were shot for both of them and received some airplay on Headbangers Ball.
 However, the singles did not chart and the album was not as successful as the self-titled debut, ending up at number 67 on the Billboard 200 chart.
 Shortly after embarking on the Operation Rock & Roll tour with Judas Priest, Alice Cooper, Motörhead and Metal Church, Dangerous Toys was dropped from Columbia.